boschresearch/OASIS/README.md

 ## Contact
 Please feel free to open an issue or contact us personally if you have questions, need help, or need explanations.
-Write to one of the following email addresses:
+Write to one of the following email addresses, and maybe put one other in the cc:

 edgarschoenfeld@live.de
 vad221@gmail.com